The last wave (2014) of the CATI / CAMI Health Barometer survey is considered, conducted among the French population among the 15 and the 75 years.

 - dual users interviewed in the sample of mobile numbers vs dual users respondents in the sample of fixed numbers: among the first there are more men, more people under 55 years of age, more residents in large municipalities (> 2000 inhab.), higher educational qualifications, a greater number of employed at high and more people who do not live alone.
 Furthermore, there are significant differences in terms of attitudes to smoking, alcoholism and drug use; these differences disappear after weighing the data.

-Finally, it is noted that the difference between cellular contact costs and fixed contact costs is much higher in the approach screening (mobile phones in this case only include CTOs that cost 180% more than landlines on average, while in theOverlapping the difference is equal to 10%).
+Finally, it is noted that the difference between cellular contact costs and fixed contact costs is much higher in the approach screening methods (mobile phones in this case only include CTOs that cost 180% more than landlines on average, while in theOverlapping the difference is equal to 10%).
 In absolute terms the two approaches have similar costs and through theOverlapping it is easier to find the answers of the dual users; however, the response rate is lower in the approach Overlapping, due to the greater number of mobile phones present.

 LTOs (landline-telephone-only) have peculiar characteristics (older, live in rural areas, live alone and have a low educational qualification) which does not justify the transition to a sampling that considers mobile phones alone.